Particle Dynamics Around the Black String: Particles Around Black String

 where

-where $M$ is the mass of the black string and ${r=2M}$ is the radius of the event horizon.
-Because of the symmetries of this metric, Killing vectors obtain as \cite{Frolov:2010mi}, \cite{Majeed:2014kka},\cite{Zahrani:2013up}:
+in which $\omega$ represents the new dimension, and $M$ is the mass of the black string \footnote{The mass of the black string can compute by the parameter of $\lambda$ as mass per unit length (along the fifth axis) which compute by $ \lambda \equiv \int d^{3}x T_{00} $ and if the new direction is periodic with $0 \leqslant \omega \leqslant L $, the total mass of the source is $M=\lambda L$\cite{Lee:2006jx}.} and the gravitational constant and the light velocity are adjusted to 1, $G=c=1$ \cite{Lee:2006jx}, \cite{Grunau:2013oca}.
+There is more than one independent angular momentum in higher-dimensional axially symmetric space-times \cite{Kunz:2014zxa}.
+In the case of five-dimensional space-time, there are two independent angular momentums $L_{z}$ and $J$ related to the test particle.
+These momentums are associated with the rotation of orthogonal independent spatial planes around the two axes.
+For instance, $\theta=\frac{\pi}{2}$ plane is orthogonal to both z-axis (in Cartesian coordinate) and the fifth dimension axis.
+Besides, Killing vectors are obtained as \cite{Lacquaniti:2009wc}, \cite{Frolov:2010mi}, \cite{Majeed:2014kka}, \cite{Zahrani:2013up}:

-Therefore, there are three conserved quantities associated with the Killing vectors, the total energy $\varepsilon $ of the moving particle and the component of the angular momentum of the particle that is aligned with the axis of the string (z axis) $L_{z}$ and the fifth angular momentum $J$.
+Therefore, there are three conserved quantities associated with the Killing vectors, the energy( per unit mass) $\varepsilon $ of the moving particle, the component of the angular momentum of the particle that is aligned with z-axis $L_{z}$ and the angular momentum $J$, which is the new constant of motion according to the extra dimension $\omega$.

-where $P^{\mu}=m u^{\mu}$ is five-momentum in which $u^{\mu}$ is five-velocity, $m$ is the mass of the particle, the over dot denotes the derivative with respect to the proper time, and $J$ is a new constant of motion according to the compact dimension $\omega$.
-To avoid complication in the analysis, we assume $\theta=\frac{\pi}{2} $.
+where $P^{\mu}=m u^{\mu}$ is the five-momentum in which $u^{\mu}$ is the five-velocity, $m$ is the mass of the particle, and the over dot denotes the derivative with respect to the proper time ($\tau$).